Pilfer/hermes_rs/CreatingBinaries.md

     ]);

     // Create a function with a large highest_write_cache_index to overflow it
-    // This will be a LargeFunctionHeader during serialization. hermes_file.add_function(
+    // This will be a LargeFunctionHeader during serialization, which means
+    // it'll write a SmallFunctionHeader to the function headers section, then the
+    // real LargeFunctionHeader in the DebugInfo section. hermes_file.add_function(
         &mut FunctionHeader::Small(SmallFunctionHeader {
             offset: 0,